kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 The code is pretty much self-explanatory.
 May I point you to the comments in this SQL statement?

-Comments and editors (digression)
+Comments, editors and other tools -- digression
 ----------

 If you have fairly complex application, you want to know where to look when an error occurs.
 That's why I made it a habit to add this kind of debug information to every single SQL query in my code.
 I want to see the line, the file and the method which has called this database query.

     # L: 1926.
 F:/www/application/models/Ex_model.php.
 M: Ex_model::_drop_tmp_sitemap

 Maybe there are even more calls in between, so I get something like a trace.
 I have 2 mechanisms for this.
 The first is used when I don't want to clutter the SQL term with debug information.
-I then just insert the line
+I then simply insert the line

         $this->dba->comment = "# L: ".__LINE__.".
 F: ".__FILE__.".
 M: ".__METHOD__;